 It starts at 00:00 on the 1st May and ends at 23:59 on the 31st May.

-Official SOS Radio Week stations will be on the air at various times during the event.
+Registered SOS Radio Week Stations will be on the air at various times during the event.

 Why does SOS Radio Week last a month?